Skip to main content

 Premature labour

-If you're less than 37 weeks pregnant and are having regular abdominal cramps or tightenings, call your midwife.
+If you're less than 37 weeks pregnant and are having regular abdominal cramps or tightenings, call your maternity unit immediately.

 This could be a sign of premature labour, and you'll need to be monitored in hospital.